Bud Brothers Series (TV series)

-Bud Brothers Series is the first installment of the Precious Hearts Romances Presents series, written by Rose Tan based on The Bud Brothers Series.
-The series aired from May 4, 2009, to August 28, 2009, replacing Pieta.
+Bud Brothers Series is a 2009 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title The Bud Brothers Series created by Rose Tan, the series is the first installment of Precious Hearts Romances Presents.
+Directed by Cathy Garcia-Molina, it aired on the network's Hapontastic line up and worldwide on TFC from May 4 to August 28, 2009, replacing Pieta and was replaced by Precious Hearts Romances Presents: Ang Lalaking Nagmahal Sa Akin.

+The series was streaming online on Jeepney TV YouTube channel.

 Story

 Precious Hearts Romances, the country's most celebrated publisher of pocket book love stories, is now the newest teleserye to lighten up the ABS-CBN Hapontastic (now Kapamilya Gold).
 On its initial offering, Precious Hearts Romances Presents a story written by Rose Tan entitled Bud Brothers.

 Bud Brothers follows the story of eight male friends who together own a flower farm business.
 Vince, Wayne, Carlo, Pete, Rei, Ed, Monty, and Pio will each take on a journey of love and self-discovery with the different women who come into their respective lives.